mfurtak/fastlane-plugin-github_status/README.md

 ![example output](assets/example_output.png)

+#### Stop your build preemptively

+If you use GitHub as part of your build and release process, it can be important to know that their APIs are having trouble before you start taking release actions.

 ```ruby
 	# Stop the build if the status of the GitHub APIs is currently at or above a certain level of trouble